 Regardless of how carefully it is hung or how many different ways it is tethered, I never got past that gnawing feeling that something beyond my control could result in catastrophe and my instincts were right.
 The fire in the photo below resulted from a heat lamp that fell.
 There were 2 goats, 3 goslings, 3 ducklings and approximately 13 chicks in the area of the heat lamp who would have perished if the chicken-keeper hadn’t come upon the scene when she did.

 Heat lamp reflectors, ordinarily made of aluminum, commonly include a hanger and a clamp.
 The problem with the design is that there are several points at which its parts can fail.
-My strong personal preference is not to use heat lamps and strongly recommend chicken keepers never use them either.
+I never use heat lamps and strongly recommend chicken keepers never use them either.

 Meet the original baby chick warmer: the mother hen.

 Brinsea Products offers the EcoGlow Brooder, which employs the same warming concept as a mother hen.
-Just as with a hen, chicks spend most of their time underneath the EcoGlow for the first few days after hatching.
+Just as with a hen, chicks spend much of their time underneath the EcoGlow for the first few days after hatching.
 They peek out from underneath it occasionally, gradually spending more and more time away from it.
-They scoot around to eat, drink and play chick games, returning to the EcoGlow when chilly.
+They run around eating, drinking, returning to the EcoGlow when they need a warm-up.
 Before too long, and much sooner than you’d expect, they spend most of their time away from the EcoGlow brooder.
 The EcoGlow brooder plate does not warm up the entire brooder, it warms only the chicks underneath it, allowing them to regulate their own comfort level by where they are in the brooder- just as with a mother hen!

 In my experience the Advantages of the EcoGlow over a heat lamp are:

-- it’s more like mama hen, chicks snuggle up to the unit when they feel it necessary
+- it’s more like mama hen, chicks snuggle up underneath the brooder plate only when they feel it necessary

 - no fire hazard as with heat lamps